 Eric built his first treadmill desk as a medical student and has since walked approximately 50 million steps while working.
 His main interest is to correct a fundamental mistake of our civilization - to sit all the time as it makes us unnecessarily ill, unhappy and less efficient.
-Eric is a board-certified physician and holds a doctorate in neuronal stem cell physiology from the Technical University of Munich (TUM).
+Eric is a senior medical doctor and holds a Ph.D. in stem cell physiology from the Technical University of Munich (TUM).
 He is the author of the bestselling book Death by Sitting - why we need a movement revolution.
 As a mountaineer, he gets his personal dose of movement on the high mountains of our world.

 Volker Nürnberg is a Partner at the consulting and auditing company BDO.
 Before that he was Head of Health Management at the international consulting firm Mercer.
 In 2010, he was appointed Professor of Strategic Management in Health Care at the University of Nuremberg.
 Since then, he has taught at various national and international universities.
 In the press he is called "the pope of corporate health" and has already advised over 300 companies and given over 500 lectures on the topic.